mzazon/awesome-cloud-projects/aws/sagemaker-mlops-pipeline/sagemaker-mlops-pipeline.md

            input_artifacts = event['CodePipeline.job']['data']['inputArtifacts']

            # Extract model package ARN from artifacts
+           # This is a simplified deployment - in practice you'd read
-           # This would normally be read from the artifacts
+           # the model package ARN from the test results artifacts
            model_package_arn = os.environ.get('MODEL_PACKAGE_ARN')

            if not model_package_arn:
+               # In a real implementation, you would extract this from artifacts
-               raise Exception("Model package ARN not found")
+               print("Model package ARN not provided in environment")

            # Deploy model to production endpoint
            endpoint_name = f"fraud-detection-prod-{int(time.time())}"